What is the Move Registry?

 - Mainnet: Associate the application name with a complete

-object, which provides the full metadata and ownership proof. - Other networks: Associate the application name with the
+PackageInfoobject, which provides the full metadata and ownership proof. - Other networks: Associate the application name with the

-object ID, acting as a pointer without ensuring a full mapping.
+PackageInfoobject ID, acting as a pointer without ensuring a full mapping.

-The registry that stores name resolution for MVR exists only on Mainnet
+The registry that stores name resolution for MVR exists only on Mainnet.

 See Managing MVR Names for examples of MVR registration.